 Managing dry, inflamed skin, a guide for patients

-The use of other anti‑inflammatory topical treatments for eczema and psoriasis are detailed in the NICE links below.
+More information on the treatment of eczema and psoriasis can be found in the NICE links below.

 Are you a UK Healthcare Professional?